hashicorp/terraform-website/content/source/docs/enterprise/logging.html.md

 # Terraform Enterprise Logs

-This document contains information about interacting with Private Terraform Enterprise logs.
+This document contains information about interacting with Terraform Enterprise logs.
 There are two types of logs, application logs and audit logs.
 Application logs emit information about the services that comprise Terraform Enterprise.
 Audit logs emit information whenever any resource managed by Terraform Enterprise is changed.

 ## Application Logs

 ### Installer

-Installer-based PTFE runs in a set of Docker containers.
+Installer-based Terraform Enterprise runs in a set of Docker containers.
 As such, any tooling that can interact with Docker logs can read the logs.
 This includes the command `docker logs`, as well as access via the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).

 An example of a tool that can automatically pull logs for all docker containers is [logspout](https://github.com/gliderlabs/logspout).
 Logspout can be configured to take the Docker logs and send them to a syslog endpoint.
 Here's an example invocation: